wubinTron/one-click-deployment/steps/steps.md

 | Whether to open the index switch |  Yes or no  |
 |      Need to update assets       |  Yes or no  |

-Database basic configuration Click the Next button to save the current configuration
+Database configuration click the next button to save the current configuration

 (5)P2p configuration